Wood types & materials

 • Fine, subtle grain

-• Local wood species from sustainable forestry
+• Native wood species from sustainable forestry

 Why I love beech: